FREAC/COM/README.md

   - The default file name is __HERE.csv__

 - `fields`: the fields of the input CSV file containing the address data to geocode
+  - Fields should be strings in list format: `['ADDRESS', 'CITY', 'ZIP']`
+  - Field names must have correct capitalization
   - By default, all fields of the input CSV file are included for geocoding

-  - Fields should be strings in list format: `['ADDRESS', 'CITY', 'ZIP']`
+- `key`: a field to be included in the output CSV file for reference
+  - The field name must have correct capitalization
+  - The default setting does __not__ include a key

 - `fl`: whether to limit the geocoder's results to Florida locations
-  - The default setting does __not__ limit the geocoder's results
+  - The default setting is `True`

 ```python
 # Import the HERE module